loicsander/Robofont-scripts/PenBallWizard/README.md

 ## Exchanging filters between extensions

 Alternatively, filters can be added by other extensions inside Robofont.
-An extension that has a pen or filter functions can add it to the filters list when a PenBallWizard is started.
-This is done by suscribing to the ```"PenBallWizardSubscribeFilter"``` event.
+An extension that has a pen or filter function can add it to the filters list when a PenBallWizard window is initiated.
+This is done by suscribing to the ```'PenBallWizardSubscribeFilter'``` event.
 The callback dictionary will contain a method allowing you to add your filter object to PenBallWizard’s list:

 ```python
 from mojo.events import addObserver